pedrogestajr/covid-19/README.md

 # COVID-Info

-A simple project to help spread awareness and stats about the Coronavirus Disease (COVID-19).
+A simple project to help spread awareness and basic info about the Coronavirus Disease (COVID-19).

-See it live at [https://pedrogestajr.github.io/covid-19/](https://pedrogestajr.github.io/covid-19/).
+See it live at [https://pedrogestajr.github.io/covid-19/](https://pedrogestajr.github.io/covid-19/)

 ## Screenshot